bseltz-cohesity/scripts/python/policyTool/README.md

 * -f, --frequency: (optional) number of frequency units for schedule (default is 1)
 * -fu, --frequencyunit: (optional) default is every run
 * -r, --retention: (optional) number of retention units
+* -t, --retries: (optional) number of times to retry failed backups (default is 3)
+* -m, --retryminutes: (optional) number of minutes to wait between retries (default is 5)
 * -ru, --retentionunit: (optional) default is days
 * -ld, --lockduration: (optional) number of lock units
 * -lu, --lockunit: (optional) default is days